REVEL Big Cottonwood Marathon & Half Info

-The REVEL Big Cottonwood Expo will be held at the South Towne Expo Center on Friday, September 11, 2015.
-The expo center is located roughly 10 miles from the finish venue at 9575 State St, Sandy, UT 84070.
+The REVEL Big Cottonwood Expo will be held at Sport City on Friday, September 8, 2017.
+The expo center is located roughly 10 minutes from the finish venue at 757 W 11400 S, Draper, UT 84020.
 The expo will run from 10:00 AM until 8:00 PM.
-Parking is free and is located on the west side of the building.
-The expo will be held in Hall 5, which is on the far north end of the building.
+Parking is free.

 A photo ID is required to pick up your race bag.
 We will allow individuals to pick up someone else's bag, but will require a photocopy of the person's ID and a written note authorizing them to do so.

 If you will be arriving in town after the expo is closed or are otherwise unable to attend the expo, you may elect to pick up your packet and bag on race morning for an additional fee.
 This option may be selected during registration.